 I brought this yellow number with me EVERYWHERE.
 It literally rained every day of our trip, and according to the locals that’s just the usual in Scotland.
 It would rain for 20 minutes, stop for an hour, drizzle on and off, and then repeat.
 A rain jacket with some warmth to it is best since it was windy and chilly most of the time.

 I got this yellow jacket at a Regatta Outlet and it’s unfortunately not available online anymore, but here are some other great options.

 For days when you are hiking and being active outside (like when I hiked to Old Man of Storr in the picture) you’ll also want some dry wick tops like these to keep yourself cool.

-After a rain jacket, footwear is most important.
 These duck boots were a budget purchase on Amazon last year, and they ended up being great for the muddy hikes we took.
 This picture was taken halfway through walking by the Fairy Pools, and you can see how dirty they ended up getting!

 Our longest hike was up the Old Man of Storr, which was somewhere around 2 hours.
 Most of our hikes were shorter, and I think the duck boots work well if you don’t plan on hiking intensely during your whole trip.
 If you are planning on doing several longer hikes, you should definitely go with legitimate, waterproof hiking boots.

 When we spent time in the cities, I kept my rain jacket on but switched over to riding boots.
 They continued to keep my feet dry and I think it looked a bit more stylish.
 I’ve had this black pair here for over 5 years!
 Booties may be all the rage right now, but you honestly can’t go wrong with riding boots forever.

 Here are some great neutral options that are easy to mix and match with whatever you already have.